cmarvaz/cmarvaz.github.io/_pages/cv.md

 Leadership
 ===========
-* Science coordinator for the DELVE-WIDE group within the DELVE survey since 2021.
+* Science coordinator for the DELVE-WIDE group within the DELVE survey, 2021-2024.
 * Science coordinator for the subgroup of Milky Way Satellites within the DES survey in the Milky Way Working group, 2021-2023.
-* Organiser of the Gemini North Journal Club since 2022.
+* Organiser of the Gemini North Journal Club, 2022-2024.
 * Organiser of Science Coffee/Tea, AURA South (CTIO + Gemini), La Serena (Chile), 2019-2021.
 * Colloquium convenor at CTIO, 2018-2021.